 Applicants should request that their high school send an official transcript to the Admissions Office at the time of application.
 Students must also have a final transcript sent after graduation.
 FAX (facsimile) copies are not considered official.
 If transcripts are not in the same name as the application (due to a legal name change), it is the responsibility of the applicant to have the name corrected on the transcripts so that the application and transcripts can be matched.
 Students wishing to begin classes in the fall are encouraged to apply for admission as early as the previous fall.
 Once the application is complete, notification of the decision will be mailed within two weeks.

 Applying to Minnesota State University Moorhead is easy.
 You can submit your application online or by mail.
 We encourage you to apply for admission as soon as possible---preferably a year before the semester you plan to attend.
-The earlier you apply, the higher your scholarship and housing priority, (which you will need to apply for separately).
+The earlier you apply, the higher your scholarship and housing priority (which you will need to apply for separately).

 We will review your admission as soon as all of the following materials have been received in the Office of Admissions:

 Please note that you must request that your high school send an official transcript to the MSU Moorhead Office of Admissions at the time of application; you also must have a final transcript sent after graduation.
-Transcripts send by fax cannot be accepted.
+Transcripts sent by fax cannot be accepted.
 If transcripts are not in the same name as the application because of a legal name change, you must have the name on the transcripts corrected so that the names on the application and transcripts match.

 Guests are welcome to attend!
 Be sure to bring your parents and guests so they can learn more about MSU Moorhead.
 They’ll attend a program designed specifically for them.